Which country has the most national parks in the world? Australia!

-- Learn the Aboriginal Heritage of the area.
+- Learn about the Aboriginal heritage of the area.

 There are plenty of exquisite and untouched beaches amongst NSW’s national parks (shoutout to the Jervis Bay area), but I don’t give a shit!
 Welcome to the harsh and unforgiving reality of Australia’s near-uninhabited inland.

 Mungo National Park is an unreal desert landscape: a hauntingly breathtaking collection of ancient dry basins and eerie sand formations.
-It’s hard to believe that this area was once inhabited by the Aboriginal People, however, the oldest human remains ever discovered in Australia—dating back to around 42,000 years ago—were discovered buried here on the shore of the eponymous Lake Mungo.
+It’s hard to believe that this area was once inhabited by the Aboriginal people.
+The oldest human remains ever discovered in Australia—dating back to around 42,000 years ago—were discovered buried here on the shore of the eponymous Lake Mungo.

 Best National Parks in Queensland